Background pattern

 Do not use this medication if you observe any visible signs of deterioration.

-Medications should not be disposed of through drains or in the trash.
-Dispose of packaging and unused medications at the SIGRE collection point at the pharmacy.
-Ask your pharmacist how to dispose of packaging and unused medications.
-This will help protect the environment.
+Medications should not be thrown down the drain or into the trash.
+Deposit the packaging and medications you no longer need at the SIGRE collection point in the pharmacy.
+Ask your pharmacist how to dispose of the packaging and medications you no longer need.
+This way, you will help protect the environment.

 Composition ofFemlax